-Generally, Kraken uses the Azure Resource ID instead of MAC address for licensing.
-The Kraken license service on Kraken VMs periodically retrieves the VM information (including the Resource ID) from the Azure metadata service for license validation.
+Generally, Kraken uses the Azure resourceld instead of MAC address for licensing.
+The Kraken license service on Kraken VMs periodically retrieves the VM information (including the resourceld) from the Azure metadata service for license validation.

-You can find the Kraken Azure Resource ID on the Properties page of the Kraken VM or on the Kraken
+You can find the Kraken Azure resourceld on the Properties page of the Kraken VM and can copy it to the clipboard by clicking the button at the rightmost edge of the Resource ID text field.